4.1 Concept of significant harm

 The following may be indicators of emotional abuse:

 - Developmental delay;

-- Abnormal attachment between a child and parent (e.g. anxious, indiscriminate or no attachment);
+- Abnormal attachment between a child and parent or carer (e.g. anxious, indiscriminate or no attachment);

 - Indiscriminate attachment or failure to attach;